Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

                                                         // information; used as a base for version comparison
     ```

-    The `csolution` outputs a user notification to indicate that files are added:
+    `csolution` shows a user notification to indicate that files are added:

     ```text
     ./RTE/component_class/ConfigFile.h -  info: component 'name' added configuration file version '1.2.0'